-We’re not going to argue with the author’s assertion just above that this maple bacon is something special when demolished with a beer in hand.
-We’re just saying, in the spirit of disclosure, that it’s more than that.
+This maple bacon is, as the author asserts, truly something special when demolished alongside beer as a football or back We’re just saying, in the spirit of disclosure, that it’s more than that.
 It’s a weekend splurge alongside a cup of black coffee.
 It’s a mid-afternoon nosh that inspires and sustains.
 It’s a midnight nosh of the highest order.
 It’s, well, let’s just say it’s as close to porcine perfection as we can conceive.
-Which means the only thing saing yourself from inhaling the entire batch standing at the stove is divine intervention.
-Let us know how that goes.
+Which means the only thing saving you from inhaling the entire batch standing at the stove is divine intervention.
+Let us know how that goes.–Renee Schettler Rossi

-- 2. Stir the sugar, syrup, beer, and cayenne pepper in a bowl until the sugar has completely dissolved and you have a thick syrup.
+- In a bowl, stir together the sugar, syrup, beer, and cayenne pepper until the sugar has completely dissolved and you have a thick syrup.

-- 4. Remove the maple bacon from the oven and let it cool and harden on the wire rack.
+- Remove the maple bacon from the oven and let it cool as long as you can on the rack.
 We think you can take it from here.